begh-azka/ADO_pipelines/README.md

   jobs:
   - job: Job1
     steps:
+# Two steps and last one has a name
     - bash: echo This is a build job.
     - bash: echo $(PipelineLevelVariable)
       displayName: 'Run a one-line script'